ws8837/Tetris/README.txt

 Tetris

 ## Introduction
- This is an interactive Tetris game using tkinter, controlled using keyboard input.
+ This is an interactive Tetris game built using tkinter, controlled using keyboard input.
- Score.txt is a file that saves your highest record in game.
+ Score.txt is a file that saves your highest record in game and display it on screen.

 ## How to play
   Run Tetris.py to play.